berselius/SpectralBTE/README.md

 * cray-fftw
 * openmpi

+If running on TACC machines, load the following modules

+* cmake
+* gsl
+* fftw3

 ## Building the code

 The code uses CMake.
-First create a build directory and change into it `mkdir build`
+First create a build directory somewhere and change into it.
+`mkdir build`
+`cd build`

+If on TACC machines, it is recommended to keep your sources in your home directory and your builds in the work directory.

+`cdw`
+`mkdir build`
 `cd build`